aspose-cells/Aspose.Cells-Products/cells/en/php-java/conversion/excel-to-xls/_index.md

 ---
 title: PHP EXCEL to XLS - EXCEL to XLS Converter
 description: Aspose Excel.
-Convert EXCEL to XLS quickly and easily with Aspose.Cells.
-PHP EXCEL to XLS.
-PHP Save EXCEL to XLS.
-Save EXCEL as XLS using PHP.
+This comprehensive solution provides PHP developers with a fully integrated approach to convert EXCEL to XLS format, enabling seamless saving of EXCEL data into XLS format using the Aspose.Cells library, all through efficient and customizable PHP code.
-keywords: [Aspose Excel., PHP Aspose.Cells., Convert EXCEL to XLS in PHP., Save EXCEL to XLS using PHP., PHP EXCEL to XLS saveformat., EXCEL to XLS Converter., PHP Save EXCEL as XLS]
+keywords: [Aspose Excel., PHP Aspose.Cells., Smart EXCEL files to XLS Converter for PHP., Convert EXCEL to XLS in PHP., EXCEL files to XLS Conversion in PHP., Leverage intelligent data processing to automatically parse and save EXCEL into XLS format with high fidelity and code efficiency]
 ---

 {{< blocks/products/pf/main-wrap-class isAutogenPage="true">}}